Skip to content

 • HSE v Messer – Acquittal by the jury of alleged ‘site supervisor’ in a fall from height, which resulted in worker suffering paraplegia.

-• HSE v Camelot Play Castle – Representing children’s Play center after a number of children suffered serious injures due to defective matting.
+• HSE v Camelot Play Castle – Representing children’s Play centre after a number of children suffered serious injuries due to defective matting.

 • HSE v MJL Contractors – Representing ground works company after employee killed in dumper truck overturn.